Consensys/doc.teku/docs/Concepts/Slashing-Protection.md

 The following rules apply to the file:

 * A validator will not sign a block unless the slot is greater than `lastSignedBlockSlot`.
-* A validator will not sign an attestation unless the attestation source is less than or equal to `lastSignedAttestationSourceEpoch`, and the attestation target epoch is greater than `lastSignedAttestationTargetEpoch`.
+* A validator will not sign an attestation unless the attestation source is greater than or equal to `lastSignedAttestationSourceEpoch`, and the attestation target epoch is greater than `lastSignedAttestationTargetEpoch`.
 * `genesisValidatorsRoot` is a hash of the validators active at genesis, and is used to